-Shalom everyone!
-The following is diagram of the generations of Noah (Noach) and his immediate family based upon the accounts of the Book of Genesis (Bereshith) in the Tanakh, the Book of Jasher, and the Book of Jubilees.
+Shalom, everyone!
+The following is a diagram of the generations of Noah (Noach) and his immediate family based upon the accounts of the Book of Genesis (Bereshith) in the Tanakh, the Book of Jasher, and the Book of Jubilees.
 Noah and his family settled in the land of Mesopotamia (modern-day Iraq) after the Great Flood.
 From there each of Noah’s sons and their families migrated to other regions of the world as follows:

 - Japheth: Europe, West Asia (Turkey, the Caucasus, and northern Iran), Central Asia, and North Asia

 - Shem: The “Middle East” (Northeast Africa including the Levant, southern Iran, and the Arabian Peninsula), South Asia, East Africa, West Africa and Southern Africa

 - Ham: The “Middle East” (Northeast Africa including the Levant, southern Iran, and the Arabian Peninsula), North Africa, South Asia, Southeast Asia, East Asia, and Oceania.